GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-overview/index.md

 </figure>

 This layout demonstrates a CMS powered e-commerce homepage.
-The design may look innocent, but it's jam packed with learning opportunities: Horizontally overflowing scroll areas, component variability, heavy images, etc. Plus the designer forgot to create a mock for mobile devices 😅
+The design may look innocent, but it's jam packed with learning opportunities: horizontally overflowing scroll areas, component variability, heavy images, etc. Plus the designer forgot to create a mock for mobile devices 😅